Plan for Taunton

 -

-1. Re-organize and restore fiscal responsibility to the Office of the Mayor where salaries have more than doubled -- from $347,000 to $725,000 -- under the current administration;
+1. Restore fiscal responsibility to the Office of the Mayor where salaries have more than doubled to nearly $1 million under the current administration;

 -